 Pic.
-Transcaucasian Commissariat, banknote of 50 ruble denomination
+1. Transcaucasian Commissariat, banknote (bond) of 50 ruble denomination

-Achieving independence on May 28, 1918, the first Republic of Armenia put the checks, as issued by Yerevan branch of the State Bank, into circulation, and then, the banknotes of 50, 100 and 250 ruble denomination.
+Achieving independence on May 28, 1918, the first Republic of Armenia in 1919 put the checks, as issued by Yerevan branch of the State Bank, into circulation, and then, the banknotes of 50, 100 and 250 ruble denomination.
 Those were designed by H. Kojoyan and A. Fetvadjian and printed by “Waterloo & Sons Limited” in London.
-This issue stands out for its decoration using traditional style in painting and ornaments with elegance, security features and high quality printing.
+This issue stands out for its decoration, the use of traditional style in painting and ornaments with elegance, security features and high quality printing.

-On 2 December 1920 the Republic of Armenia was announced the Soviet Socialist Republic, and on 20 December the authorities of the Soviet Armenia enacted a decree stipulating mandatory circulation of banknotes of the Soviet Russia.
-However, the decree did not contravene issuance of local currency.
+On 2 December 1920 the Republic of Armenia was proclaimed as a Socialist Soviet Republic, and on 20 December the authorities of the Soviet Armenia enacted a decree stipulating a mandatory circulation of banknotes of the Soviet Russia along with other currencies.

 In 1922 the banknotes of 25000, 100000, 1 million and 5 million ruble denomination as well as a bill at par value of 5 million ruble were issued.

 Pic.
-Armenian SSR, banknote of 1 million ruble denomination
+5. Socialist Soviet Republic of Armenia, banknote of 1 million ruble denomination, 1922

-At the end of 1922 the FUTSSR was transformed into Transcaucasian Socialist Federative Soviet Republic (TSFSR) which issued the banknotes dated 1924.
+At the end of 1923 the FUTSSR was restructured into Transcaucasian Socialist Federative Soviet Republic (TSFSR) which issued the banknotes dated 1924.